-210. DSAs for LICs should be presented as self-contained documents (see Appendix I).
-They should normally be prepared using the LIC Debt Sustainability Framework (DSF), although for countries with durable and substantial access to market financing, the template designed for middle-income countries can be used instead.
-The analysis includes three components:166
+214. DSAs for LICs should be presented as self-contained documents (see Appendix I).
+They should normally be prepared using the LIC DSF, although for countries with durable and substantial access to market financing, the template designed for market access countries can be used instead.
+The LIC DSF analysis includes three components:173

-- A forward-looking analysis (20-year projection) of debt and debt-service dynamics under a baseline scenario, alternative scenarios, and standardized stress tests; - An explicit assessment of the risk of external debt distress (low, moderate, high, or in debt distress) based on indicative country-specific debt-burden thresholds that depend on the quality of policies and institutions in the country; and - Recommendations on a borrowing (and lending) strategy to limit the risk of debt distress, while maximizing the resource envelope to achieve the country's development objectives.
+- A forward-looking analysis (20-year projection) of debt and debt-service dynamics under a baseline scenario, alternative scenarios, and standardized stress tests; - An explicit rating of the risk of external debt distress (low, moderate, high, or in debt distress) based on indicative country-specific debt-burden thresholds that depend on the quality of policies and institutions in the country; and an assessment of the overall risk of debt distress; and - Recommendations on a borrowing (and lending) strategy and other crucial macro policies to limit the risk of debt distress, while maximizing the resource envelope to achieve the country's development objectives.

-211. Fund staff should consult closely with all major development partners active in the country when designing and monitoring RCF-supported policies.
-In addition to this routine collaboration, the JMAP167 approved by the Boards of the World Bank and IMF calls on Bank and Fund country teams to consult with each other at least once a year in order to identify the country's key macroeconomic and structural reform challenges and coordinate work plans in support of addressing these challenges (see Appendix I).
+215. Fund staff should consult closely with all major development partners active in the country when designing and monitoring RCF-supported policies.
+In addition to this routine collaboration, the JMAP174 approved by the Boards of the World Bank and IMF calls on Bank and Fund country teams to consult with each other at least once a year in order to identify the country's key macroeconomic and structural reform challenges and coordinate work plans in support of addressing these challenges (see Appendix I).